alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ## Wayland

-When using hyprland or Gnome Wayland you need to put `WAYLAND_DISPLAY='' %command%` into the SteamVR commandline options to force XWayland.
+When using old Gnome (< 47 version) under Wayland you might need to put `WAYLAND_DISPLAY='' %command%` into the SteamVR commandline options to force XWayland on SteamVR.
+This fixes issue with drm leasing not being available.

 ## The view shakes

-SlimeVR related, will be fixed in future updates of ALVR
+SlimeVR related, might be fixed in future updates of ALVR

 ### Fix